sachinsu/sachinsu.github.io/work_journal/journal2021.md

     - In theory, if on an average 100 women have 210 children during their childbearing years and this trend continues over the decades, the population will eventually stabilize and continue to remain stable.

 ## 2021-dec-06 Mon

+- Stoicism - knowledge can be obtained through reason and truth can be separated from falsity.The method for applying reason to determine truth is a Zen-style unattachment in accepting the world as it is and to not have one’s mind hijacked by greed, envy, fear and other action-distorting emotions.
+    - Contemplate the worst
+    - acknowledge what you can't control - There’s no point worrying about what you can’t control; focus on what you can.
+    - allocate time to worry
+    - Cut out the noise - Exercise, read, take a walk or plant some seeds instead.
+    -  Live in the uncertainty and work at it - Being humble, managing your anxiety and working at becoming a better investor is how you become a better investor.

+- Crypto#
+    - Crypto’s Commingling Scandal - What crypto exchanges do,
+        - They have a single (or a few) wallet address that holds a consolidated amount of coin
+        - When you’re on the exchange and you buy/sell, it’s with another party on the same exchange, so to the external world, nothing changes.
+The exchange is still the owner.
+        - Within the exchange, who determines who’s the owner?
+The exchange itself.
+It maintains a database.
+        - But wait, we are trusting an exchange now?
+Wasn’t bitcoin supposed to be trustless – so that your bitcoin is your bitcoin?
+        - Well, no. Not in such exchanges.
+        - The best way to handle this is to move your coin outside the exchange, into your personal wallet.
+When you need to trade, move it back in.
+Centralized Exchanges (CExes in short) have massive commingling issues.

+- Notes from talk by Sankaran Naren,
+    -  Global central banks are responsible for equity bull markets
+    -  In US, pure value approach (low P/E ) does not work anymore only Moat approach in value investory works
+    - Be conservative when markets are high and aggressive when markets are low
+    - In india, corporate governance is cyclical (improves with bull market vice versa)
+    - Temparament is most important thing in investment
+    -  Any asset class falls 40%, add money to it.
+    -  if any asset class has done badly then put money vice-versa withdraw money
+    - James montier's tenets of investing,
+        -  Always insist on a margin of safety
+            - Screener for Value opportunities -  stocks are required to have an earnings yield of twice the AAA bond yield, a dividend yield of at least two-thirds of the AAA bond yield, and total debt less then two-thirds of the tangible book value.
+The stocks passing must have a Graham and Dodd P/E  of less than 16.5x.
+        - This time is never different
+        - Be patient and wait for the fat pitch
+        - Be contrarian
+        - Risk is the permanent loss of capital, never a number
+        - Be leery of leverage
+        - Never invest in something you don’t understand
+            - Investing is always about making decisions under a cloud of uncertainty.
+It is how one deals with the uncertainty that distinguishes the long-term value-based investor from the rest.
+Rather than acting as if the uncertainty doesn’t exist (the current fad), the value investor embraces it and demands a margin of safety to reflect the unknown

+- Critical thinking Approach
+    - Who does this benefit?
+    - What's the context?
+    - When or where would this work?
+    - Whys is this a problem?

+- Tech#Datawarehouses
+    - Snowflake Warehouse is a single integrated system with fully independent scaling for compute, storage and services.
+Unlike shared-storage architectures that tie storage and compute together, Snowflake enables automatic scaling of storage, analytics, or workgroup resources for any job, instantly and easily.